 The Global Landscape of English

-The answer, however, is yes.
+The answer is a resounding yes.
 101%.
 And here’s why.

-The Impact on Consumer Behavior
+The Impact on Consumer Behaviour

 Citing a study by the Common Sense Advisory, 72% of consumers claim they spend all or most of their time on websites in their native language.
 The same percentage stated they are more likely to buy a product with information in their own language, and 56% said the ability to obtain information in their own language is more important than price.